camunda/camunda-docs/docs/components/modeler/what-is-camunda-modeler.md

 Any executable process needs a **BPMN diagram** designed and configured beforehand.

-The design is used to specify the flow of a process.
-Thereby, different events must be configured in the model so the workflow engine understands what must executed.
+A BPMN diagram is used to visually outline the structure and flow of a process.
+As a result, the process can be more easily understood by various stakeholders.

-A configuration can be the conditions in a gateway or the specification of a service task.
+In tandem, different events and implementation details (such as the conditions within a gateway, or the specifications of a service task) must be configured in the model so the workflow engine understands what must executed once the process reaches a certain task.

-Camunda offers three tools to achieve this:
+Camunda offers three tools to implement these details:

 - [Cawemo](https://cawemo.com/)
 - [Cloud Modeler](./cloud-modeler/launch-cloud-modeler.md)